delabassee/java-lab/lab7-record.md

 📝 Make sure to update all `SpeakerService.java` methods for the new `SpeakerSummary` record.
 As an additional exercise, try to create different Records.

+💡 FYI.
+This change will impact the main Web page of the application.
+It won't be able to display all the speaker's details.

 ## Stream.toList()